DHedgecock/radical-vscode/NOTES.md

 - **Symbol access highlights:** VSCode highlights read and write access to symbols.
 This is themed with lighter colors using opacity because they often appear at the same time as the current selection highlight
+- **Debugging highlights:** Breakpoints are highlighted and the current call stack can be navigated with a different highlight
 - **Snippets highlights:** Coming soon!

 ## Bracket matching